UtahRETC/JavaProgrammer1Class2017/modules/project_01/project_01_homework.md

 # 3. Push updates to your `java-class-git-homework` repository

-Upload any notes, practice code, and questions that you have from watching the assigned video content.
+Upload any note files, practice code, and questions that you have from watching the assigned video content.
 You must have **three separate/unique commits** that you create in **three different days**.
-We expect at minimum two separate files with Java code, one file with notes, and two questions from watching the videos.
+We expect at minimum two separate files with Java code, one text file with notes that you took while watching the video and two questions about the content.